Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Whitepaper_v1.2.1.md

 ### 2.2 Separation of Roles
 To avoid epistemic circularity, AWO divides cognition into roles: Orchestrator, Evaluator, Auditor, Synthesizer, and Critic.
-Each role produces artifacts reviewed by others—an internal peer review encoded into code and version control.
+Each role produces artifacts reviewed by another role, ensuring that no single cognitive agent—human or synthetic—controls hypothesis, execution, and verification simultaneously.
+This enforced separation of duties replaces subjective peer review with reproducible epistemic independence.

 ### 2.3 The Provenance Chain
 Every artifact references its origin and verifier, forming an immutable **chain of custody**.